Spearfish Sasquatch

 The Spearfish Sasquatch is a baseball team in the Independence League Baseball based in Spearfish, South Dakota.
 They are one of two teams based in South Dakota, their home games are played at Black Hills Energy Stadium.
 They were formed in October 2017.
 They played in the Expedition League in 2018, 2019 and 2021 before joining the new Independence League Baseball for the 2022 season.

+In 2025, the Spearfish Sasquatch won their first ever Independence League Championship, sweeping the Oahe Zap in a best of five series.